hmnaik/audioProcessing/README.txt

+# Audio Processing

+-- Part 1
+* Process audio files
+* Call identifier
+* Collect data from audio files and cross correlation.

+File order for processing.
+1. callIdentifier.py
+The file processes audio files given in a particular directory.
+These files usually contain sound recording of all microphones.
+This script will process all audio files and for each time duration finds the channel that records maximum intensity of sound.
+This channel is our first approximation to locate the sound source.
+We record intensity and the time of the sound w.r.t the recording file.
+2. callComparison.py
+The script, collects timing and intensity of sound in each clip.
+The file from callIdentifier.py is processed for each time duration.
+We identify the channel that records the loudes sound among all channels.
+Based on the timing of the loudest sound, we process all audio files only for time window that is closer to loudest sound.
+Then we pick the loudest sound in this time window.
+This allows us to identify recording of a single sound from all channels.
+We assume that it is easy to identify loudest sound.
+3.

+-- Part 2
+* Process combined data for audio localization.
+-- Part 3
+* Process final results to get combined audio files.

 # Get Optimisation for x,y,z and timing for the sound source based on time difference of arrival (tdoa) from the mic data
 # RUN CORR_directcalc_corrweight_iterPer1_nofitv.py
 python CORR_directcalc_corrweight_iterPer1_nofitv.py correlationbased/correlation_11-15.csv >OUTcorr_11-15